MarkEWaite/jenkins-bugs/README.md

 then SCM views, all the links and revision info is shown twice on the build view.

-If using the configuration as the following one
+If using a configuration like the following:
 ```
+node {
   stage('Checkout') {
     checkout scm
+  }
 }
 ```
 then SCM information is displayed only once.